The Watch is to air on BBC Two and BBC iPlayer in the UK.

 The Watch follows an unlikely group, The City Watch, who are forced to find the guts to save the world, surprising even themselves in the process.

 The comedic yet thrilling series pits trolls, werewolves, wizards and other improbable heroes against an evil plot to resurrect a great dragon which would lead to the destruction of life as they know it.

 The Watch will be available to watch on iPlayer from Thursday, 1 July 2021 with all episodes available to immediately watch.

-The eight part series will also be broadcast on BBC Two at a later date.
+The eight part series will also be broadcast on TV on BBC Two from Thursday, 12 August at 9PM.

 The show stars Richard Dormer as captain of The City Watch Sam Vimes, Lara Rossi as the last scion of nobility Lady Sybil Ramkin, Adam Hugill as the naïve but heroic Carrot, Marama Corlett as the mysterious Angua and Jo Eaton-Kent as the ingenious forensics expert Cheery.
 Wendell Pierce will provide the voice for The Watch’s own idiosyncratic depiction of Death.